beeryt/embsys310/assignment07/README.md

 ## Problem 1
 ### 1.b Define your own vector table as we did during class
+  > See [startup_stm32l475xx.c](startup_stm32l475xx.c) for implementation of `__vector_table`.
 ### 1.c Setup the SysTick timer to trigger an interrupt every 1ms
+  > See [main.c:22](main.c#L22) for configuration of SysTick.<br>
+  > See [main.c:42](main.c#L42) for implementation of SysTick_Handler.
 ### 1.e Implement delay() function to be accurate to the millisecond
+  > See [main.c:53](main.c#L53) for implementation of delay.

 ## Problem 2
 ### 2.a How much total ROM is your program occupying?
+  > The total ROM my program occupies is **444 bytes**.
 ### 2.b How much total RAM is your program using?
+  > The total RAM my program uses is **16 + 8192 bytes**.
 ### 2.c What part of your program is using the most ROM?
+  > `main.o` is the single largest object file at 196 bytes.
+However, `rt7M_t1.a` has a combined size of 214 bytes.
+These values are not the file sizes, but the machine code sizes from the .map file.
 ### 2.d What part of your program is using the most RAM?
+  > `main.o` is using 4 bytes for the global `g_milliseconds_elapsed`, but IAR by default allocates 8192 (0x2000) bytes for the CSTACK.

 ## Problem 3 (bonus)
 ### Is there anything that can be done to optimize the usage of ROM or RAM resources?
+  > Reducing the CSTACK limit is the single largest optimization for RAM resources.
+For instance, this program uses barely any stack.
+A CSTACK limit of 0x64 is plenty and reduces the total RAM usage to 116 bytes.
+Keep in mind reducing the stack may leave you more prone to stack corruption and esoteric bugs.
+  >
+  > Optimizing for ROM is mainly done through the compiler optimization flags.
+Specifically `-Os` is defined to optimize for size, but there is a speed trade-off.